systematic-magic/aop/text.rst

 10. Text
 --------

 10.1.
-Check that there is a period (.) at the end of the abstract text.
+Check that font type and size is consistent across all sections (except for References) of the article.

 10.2.
-Check MATERIALS AND METHODS section (or its alternatives - see in Section headers) for erroneously placed hyperlinks (e.g. hyperlinked numbers in compound names).
+Check that there is a period (.) at the end of the abstract text.

 10.3.
-Check that all website addresses are hyperlinked in article text.
+Check MATERIALS AND METHODS section (or its alternatives - see in Section headers) for erroneously placed hyperlinks (e.g. hyperlinked numbers in compound names).

-**!!
 10.4.
-The size of the text should be the same across all article sections. **
+Check that all website addresses are hyperlinked in article text.

 11. Figures